Acquaviva delle Fonti: Railways

 The Acquaviva delle Fonti station is located on the Bari-Taranto line at a similar kilometer distance from the two capitals, served by Trenitalia with 36 daily trips and 4 trips with replacement buses, and is located on the Bologna-Taranto-Reggio Calabria route.

 To serve the Missile Field, in the 1960s the Le Chiasce station was built, near the Scappagrano district, on the original route of the Bari-Taranto line.

 Other administrative information

 The town of Acquaviva delle Fonti was part of the Mountain community of the south-east Bari Murgia until 2010, the year of its definitive suppression.
 It grouped together 7 municipalities of the former Province of Bari.

 Sports

 Football

-After the failing of ACD Acquaviva (founded in 1996) in 2011–2012, football is represented by Atletico Acquaviva (red-blue) and Football Acquaviva (white-blue), both of them play in the Puglia Promotion championship for the 2020–2021 season.
+Mention is made of Unione Sportiva Acquavivese, a historic football club that competed in the second and third tiers of the national football system, the Prima Divisione, between 1928 and 1929, and which remained active until at least the immediate post-war period.
+After the failing of ACD Acquaviva (founded in 1996) in 2011–2012, the football scene in Acquaviva is currently represented by Atletico Acquaviva (playing in red and blue) and Football Acquaviva (playing in white and blue), both of them play in the Puglia Promotion championship for the 2020–2021 season.
 The football match between the two mentioned teams is known as the Cassarmonica Derby.